-a.
-The student will earn 6 credit hours (on a letter grade basis) for completing the internship.
-During the fall or spring semester, at least twenty (20) hours a week for one full semester (15 weeks) must be spent engaged in internship site activities for a total of 300 hours.
-During the summer semester, at least thirty (30) hours a week for 10 weeks must be spent engaged in internship site activities for a total of 300 hours.
-The student is expected to adhere to agreed-upon agency hours' schedules and administrative policies.
-Failure to participate in scheduled internship activities (i.e. evenings or weekends) will result in termination of the internship.
+The student will earn 6 credit hours (on a letter grade basis) for completing the 300-hour internship.

+- During the fall or spring semester, this is equivalent to at least twenty (20) hours a week for one full semester (15 weeks). - During the summer semester, this is equivalent to at least thirty (30) hours a week for 10 weeks. - Students are eligible for up to 5 make-up hours provided by the Department of Public Health during the internship semester.
+Students can email their faculty supervisor to utilize this option. - The student is expected to adhere to agreed-upon agency hours' schedules and administrative policies.
+Failure to participate in scheduled internship activities will result in termination.
 Students and sites need to establish if nights and weekends will be required before completing the internship paperwork.

-B. Objectives of the Internship Experience
+B. Objectives